 And the navigation screen, although simple and so far without many options, is quite clear in its conception.
 The use of different colours and layouts is very helpful, making it very easy to follow any route.
 Although obviously you need to receive more functions, such as navigating to points of interest or a warning to be out of route.

-The renewal of Movescount does not only affect Suunto Spartan, as the benefits are also for the rest of the Suunto range.
-But here you are doing a really good job of taking advantage of all the "big data" you have, for example the heatmap to find new routes, both in your training area and when you are travelling somewhere and don't know where you will be able to train.
+The Movescount revamp doesn't just affect the Suunto Spartan, as the benefits are also for the rest of the Suunto range.
+But here they are doing a really good job of taking advantage of all the "big data" they have.
+For example the heat map to find new routes, both in your training zone and when you are traveling somewhere and don't know where to podr train.

 This is just the beginning, in the next days new updates for the online platform are scheduled with comparisons with athletes of the same age group, personal or club records or training improvement ideas.
 Movescount is becoming a platform with useful options, from which the Spartan Ultra and Spartan Sport will undoubtedly benefit.
 At least, Movescount is the best part of the Suunto Spartan